Teams from the Turkish Red Crescent deployed in ten affected provinces with stocks of food and basic aid items

 The humanitarian response in Turkey

-The two earthquakes in southern Turkey directly impacted 9.1 million people with at least 50,000 people being killed.
-Three million people in Turkey were displaced to other parts of the country as more than 298,000 buildings were severely damaged or destroyed.
+The two earthquakes in southern Turkey directly impacted 9.1 million people with over 50,000 people being killed.
+Three million people in Turkey were displaced to other parts of the country as 300,000 buildings were severely damaged or destroyed.

 While government-led efforts are underway to move people to formal settlements, in May 2023 an estimated 1.6 million people are still living in informal settlements often close to destroyed or damaged houses.